Drag and drop website builders like Wix, Weebly, and SquareSpace are not suitable for your business.

 It Doesn’t Function Like A Well-Built Website

-You don’t need to know the ins-and-outs of search engines to know that SEO is important to a website.
+You don’t need to know the ins and outs of search engines to understand that SEO is essential to a website.

 A few years ago, Wix was a complete sham when it came to indexing with search engines and having basic SEO components available for users.

-While they have made improvements in allowing for better tagging and implementation of metadata, they are still years behind on other basic functions like site speed and bloated code.
+While they have improved, allowing for better tagging and implementation of metadata, they are still years behind on other fundamental functions like site speed and bloated code.

 Google and other search engines quantify some site speed parameters around first content paint (FCP).
 FCP is a user experience metric that measures how fast a web page shows usable content to site visitors.

 Wix came in last by a substantial margin.